-This is a question that often perplexes me when it comes to seeing people take action on the most important thing one can do, bar none.
+This is a question that often perplexes me when it comes to seeing (or not seeing as the case may be) people take action on the most important thing one can do, bar none.
 It is hard I know because why would you want to invest in something that takes a reasonable length of time to show a return on investment?
 It is a world of, I want it now!

 When you buy a new car, you get the instant feedback on that new car smell and that pleasing shiny look as it sits parked in your driveway.
 Not so when it comes to health and fitness.
 You pay, then you work which are two relatively painful things.
 Although I would say that when fitness training is done right, you should walk out the door of the gym feeling better than when you came in.
 You should not be exhausted, injured or wishing you stayed in bed.

 In reality, it is far easier to keep your head down and not really look at what is happening.
 This is why I say, ”awareness” is your very first step on the journey to better health.
 I guess if you understand the importance of investing your finances then the principle for improving your health and fitness is exactly the same.